-The term Micro Inverter is used to describe small inverters which are connected to (multiple) small generating units, such as individual PV panels.
+The term Micro Inverter is used to describe small scale inverters which are connected to (multiple) small generating units, such as individual PV panels.
 This is often done so that if one panel is impaired for any reason, then the output of the others is not affected.
-As with any installation with more than one generating unit, the application process is dictated by the aggregate capacity of all generating units and not the individual units.